opendocsg/slw-judgments-backfill/2017_SGHC_124/report.md

 29     In the circumstances, I concluded that Aries had failed to establish its claim for disgorgement of profits.

-30     As for Aries’ claim for punitive, exemplary or aggravated damages, the first two are actually one and the same claim, _ie_ , punitive damages are also referred to as exemplary damages (see _PH Hydraulics & Engineering Pte Ltd v Airtrust (Hong Kong) Ltd and another appeal_ [2017] SGCA 26 at [63]).
+30     As for Aries’ claim for punitive, exemplary or aggravated damages, the first two are actually one and the same claim, _ie_ , punitive damages are also referred to as exemplary damages (see _PH Hydraulics & Engineering Pte Ltd v Airtrust (Hong Kong) Ltd and another appeal_ <span class="citation">[2017] SGCA 26</span> at [63]).

 31     Furthermore, Aries did not draw any specific distinction between punitive damages on the one hand and aggravated damages on the other.
 Its point was that such damages were available when a defendant deliberately detained a plaintiff’s goods even if profit was not a defendant’s motive.
 Unfortunately for Aries, as it presented its claim for such damages based also on deliberate conduct by ViewQwest, such a claim could not proceed further than its claim for disgorgement of profits and was likewise unsuccessful.